calheiros/my-simple-site/README.md

 # my-simple-site
-A simple site that I'm coding...
+A simple site that I'm coding in free time.